pauljeter/pauljeter-astro/src/content/blog/management-101-doing-interviews.md

 ---
 title: 'Doing Interviews: The Other Side of the Table'
-description: 'How to run interviews that are fast, fair, and effective—while giving every candidate a great experience, regardless of the outcome.'
+description: 'How to run interviews that are fast, fair, and effective, while giving every candidate a great experience, regardless of the outcome.'
 pubDate: '2022-07-02'
 heroImage: '/images/management-101-2.jpg'
 category: 'Management'
 tags: ['Management', 'Hiring', 'Interviews', 'Engineering Culture', 'Career Growth']
 ---

-## Let’s talk about the interview process
+## Let's talk about the interview process

-Tech interviews have become legendary—sometimes in the worst possible way.
+Tech interviews have become legendary, sometimes in the worst possible way.
 Horror stories abound: brain teasers, whiteboard marathons, and logic puzzles that would stump a panel on *University Challenge*.
-And while a lot has been written from the *candidate’s* perspective, not enough covers what it’s like on the other side of the table.
+And while a lot has been written from the *candidate's* perspective, not enough covers what it's like on the other side of the table.

-This article is for managers and interviewers—especially those designing or running the process themselves.
-We’ll explore what makes interviews effective, efficient, and respectful for everyone involved.
+This article is for managers and interviewers, especially those designing or running the process themselves.
+We'll explore what makes interviews effective, efficient, and respectful for everyone involved.

 ---

 ## Why do we interview?

-At the core, we’re trying to answer a simple question:
+At the core, we're trying to answer a simple question:

 > *Do we want to work with this person?*